-8th grade, Yearlong course - Upper School Language Level II credit and grade on transcript Prerequisite: Spanish Ib, Spanish II Intro, or equivalent placement test score
+8th grade, Yearlong course - Upper School Language Level II credit and grade on transcript Prerequisite: Spanish Ih, Spanish II Intro, or equivalent placement test score

 Spanish II focuses on strengthening student proficiency in the language through exposure and comprehensible input.
-This course builds upon Spanish I expectations and students are challenged to apply their communicative skills in various scenarios through writing and speaking as they continue to expand their vocabulary.
+This course builds on Spanish I expectations as students apply their communicative skills to show their proficiency as they continue to expand their vocabulary.
 Lessons are heavily infused with cultural themes from all around the Hispanic world.
-This allows for deeper conversations and discussions that students will enjoy to connect to.
+This allows for deeper conversations and discussions.
 The use of authentic materials like videos and literary works is part of the foundation of the resources provided to enrich their experience in the classroom.
 Students are primarily exposed to the present and past tenses.
 Each semester, students read a Spanish novel with a significant cultural connection.
-The first novel introduces students to the past tense and it is read as a class in order to work through various strategies of reading comprehension and discuss the cultural references.
+The first novel introduces students to the past tense in an organic context and it is read as a class in order to work through reading comprehension strategies and discuss cultural references.
 The second novel is assigned as an independent reading.
 The foundation received in this course is essential for success in the upper levels.
 Due to the nature of the course, mid-term and final exams are cumulative.
 Upon completion of this course, students will continue on to Spanish III.